kgorking/ecs/README.md

 * **At least one component parameter.** Systems operate on components, so if none is provided it will result in a compile time error.
 * **No duplicate components.** Having the same component more than once in the parameter list is likely an error on the programmers side, so a compile time error will be raised.

+## Parallel-by-default systems
+Parallel systems can offer great speed-ups on multi-core machines, if the system in question has enough work to merit it.
+There is always some overhead associated with running code in multiple threads, and if the systems can not supply enough work for the threads you will end up loosing performance instead.
+A good profiler can often help with this determination.

+The dangers of multi-threaded code also exist in parallel systems, so take the same precautions here as you would in regular parallel code.

+Adding and removing components from entities in parallel systems is a thread-safe operation.

+## Automatic concurrency
+Whenever a system is made, it will internally be scheduled for execution concurrently with other systems, if the systems dependencies permit it.
+Systems are always scheduled so they don't interfere with each other, and the order in which they are made is respected.

+Dependencies are determined based on the components a system operate on.

+If a component is written to, the system that previously read from or wrote to that component becomes a dependency, which means that the system must be run to completion before the new system can execute.
+This ensures that no data-races occur.

+If a component is read from, the system that previously wrote to it becomes a dependency.

+Multiple systems that read from the same component can safely run concurrently.

 ## The current entity
 If you need access to the entity currently being processed by a system, make the first parameter type an `ecs::entity_id`.
 The entity will only be passed as a value, so trying to accept it as anything else will result in a compile time error.